IarChep/GPP/README.md

 GPP is a C++/Qt library built for working with the GdePosylka/PackageRadar services for package tracking.
 It is built on HTML parsing using the [mylogin/htmlparser](https://github.com/mylogin/htmlparser) library.

 ## 🛠️ Build Instructions
-To build the project, simply download and install Qt version 6 or higher, open the project in Qt Creator, and build it.
+To build the project, simply download and install Qt version 5 or higher, open the project in Qt Creator, and build it.
 This library requers c++17
 Use `-DGPP_LIBRARY_BUILD_STATIC=true` to build a static lib.
 All compilers are supported, but debug version is only for g++/MinGW!
-Qt 5 should also work, but it is not recommended as it has not been tested.
-Anyway, you can fix some compatibility errors by yourself!

 ## 📄 Documentation
 You can find documentation [here](https://github.com/YaroslavChepel/GPP/blob/main/Documentation/Documentation.md)